twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-03-the-nature-of-vipassana%zh.rst

 In the practice if you are still seeing feeling is not right yet.
 These words are very important.
 Feeling arises and ceases but craving ceases by not arising.
 These are: the cessation of the arising and the cessation of non-arising (upādā nirodho and anupādā nirodho).

 The main thing in vipassanā is to know impermanence (anicca).
 Which one vanishing is not the main point (e.g., vedanā or mind etc. ).
 Knowing about death is the main one.
-Practise without any doubt and practice in the morning will realize the Dhamma in the evening.
-And practise in the evening will realize the Dhamma in the morning.
+If you practise without any doubt, then if you practise in the morning, you will realize the Dhamma in the evening; if you practise in the evening, you will realize the Dhamma in the morning.
 It’s very quick if you get the Yathābhūta Ñāṇa (The knowledge of things as it really are, i.e., anicca).

 Looking for it in contemplation is thinking-vitakka (Like a tiger is chasing its prey).
 Knowledge and thinking are not the same.
 Following with chasing is vitakka.
 By knowing that it’s not there is right view.
 It’s knowing nirodha (Temporary cessation, so sometimes using as tādinga nibbāna).